joelcmk/LoveDinero/README.md

 LoveDinero 2.0 will offer a range of new features.
 Starting with an enhanced UI/UX, it has been made to be easy to use with a modern look.
 - Introducing data visualization.
 It will entirely change the way of looking at your finances.
 With more information available at your fingers.
-- Dark mode on.
+- Dark mode on!
 Easily turn ON/OFF dark mode according to your preferences.
 - Access your finances from anywhere quickly.
 LoveDinero 2.0 will include an improved responsive design.

 ## About the Developer